Generated at: 2026-05-16 09:52:52

 As described above, the scope of initiatives to improve CX extends from product and service design to the stage of promoting utilization, including professional support, appropriate training programs, and product customization.
 It is necessary to anticipate and provide for needs according to the customer's mission.

-Furthermore, emphasis is placed not only on direct customer CX but also on the perspective of what kind of CX can be provided to the 'customer's customer.'
+Furthermore, emphasis is placed not only on direct customer CX but also on the perspective of what kind of CX can be provided to the 'customer's customers.'
 Understanding the difference between the two and providing excellent CX on both fronts is the key to success for B2B companies.

 What Is 'Managing CX (CXM)'?